Dyke Action Machine!: History

+Work

-The GAP Campaign
+The GAP campaign (1991)

-DAM!’s first poster project, released in June of 1991, purpose was to expose the lack of lesbian representation in American popular culture.
+DAM!'s first poster project, released in June of 1991, was intended to expose the lack of lesbian representation in American popular culture.
 These politicized posters were intended to be read as advertisements fitting seamlessly into a commercialized streetscape.
-The project consisted of 500 posters placed all over the city of New York - on mass transit busses and payphone kiosks - highlighting the fact that for one to “exist” or be visible in mainstream media, one must belong to a recognizable consumer group.
-The campaign replaced the photos of mostly-unknown celebrities featured in the GAP ads with pictures of obviously queer lesbians.
+The project consisted of 500 posters placed all over New York City, including on mass transit busses and payphone kiosks, to highlight the idea that for one to "exist" or be visible in mainstream media, one must belong to a recognizable demographic.
+The campaign replaced the photos of mostly-unknown celebrities featured in the GAP ads with pictures of visibly queer lesbians.
 The GAP Campaign critiques lesbian invisibility as well as tackling the psychology of advertising.

+Do You Love the Dyke in Your Life?
+(1993)

+In their 1993 poster series, "Do You Love the Dyke in Your Life?", DAM! mimicked Calvin Klein's underwear campaign by featuring lesbians in place of Mark Wahlberg.
+This work was a play on the idealized, muscular male body being replaced by "identifiable lesbians."

+Gynadome (2001)

+Gynadome is a work of cyberfeminist separatism where DAM! imagines a post-apocalyptic world inhabited by supernatural lesbians.
+Created in 2001, Gynadome was inspired by "sexploitation and action flics" of the 1970s but through a lesbian perspective.